ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 type 'a tree = Leaf | Node of 'a * 'a tree * 'a tree
 ```

 It can be used to represent arbitrarily labelled binary trees.
-Assuming such a tree would be labelled with integers, here is a possible way to compute the sum of the integers it contains, using recursion and pattern-matching.
+Assuming such a tree would be labelled with integers, here is a possible way to compute the sum of the integers it contains, using recursion and pattern matching.
 ```ocaml
 # let rec sum = function
   | Leaf -> 0